rj2579/p8105_hw6_rj2579/hw6.md

 ```

 <img src="hw6_files/figure-gfm/unnamed-chunk-10-2.png" width="90%" />
+According to these to plots, we can conclude that the distribution of
+the r-square and log(beta0\*beta1) are aprroximately normal.

 ##### identify the 2.5% and 97.5% quantiles to provide a 95% confidence interval for r-square and log(beta0\*beta1)